opinion

 The idea of building long-term financial security probably feels distant when you are still busy focusing on current releases, audience growth and day-to-day production.
 But just like creating and posting content, the key to long-term stability is consistency.

 Made regularly, even small contributions can add up over time.
 Independent creators have several flexible options available, including SEP IRAs, Solo 401(k)s and traditional or Roth IRAs.
 The right choice depends on your income patterns and goals, but the most important step is getting started.
-Future planning works best when it becomes part of your routine, not something you keep telling yourself you will deal with “later.”
+Future planning works best when it becomes part of your routine, rather than something you keep telling yourself you will deal with “later.”

 The bottom line: When you are building your own career, you are also responsible for protecting it.
 The creators who build long-term careers are the ones who anticipate and plan for change.
 The steps above constitute a great start for achieving durability in your career — and ultimately, creating the life you want to live.